ishota/CarND-Behavioral-Cloning/README.md

 python drive.py model.h5 run1
 ```

-A driving behavior is saved in run1.
+A driving behavior is saved in video.
 You can create a mp4 video file.

 ```bash